Menu

 Your weekend might involve flipping pancakes, flipping burgers on the barbecue or flipping out over a new season of your favorite show dropping, but should it involve flipping your mattress?
 Probably not, and here’s why.

-In the past, mattresses were made with one layer of coils wrapped in a fabric cover.
-The mattress was identical, regardless of which side was touching the box spring and which was the sleeping surface.
+In the past, even the best mattresses were made with one layer of coils wrapped in a fabric cover.
+These were double-sided mattresses, meaning both sides were identical, regardless of which side was touching the box spring and which was the sleeping surface.
 This meant you got the same support and sleep (or lack thereof), no matter how you flung your mattress onto the box spring.
-Thankfully, mattress construction has seen plenty of advancement since the days of creaky, pokey coils.
+Thankfully, unless you’ve got a really old mattress, construction has seen plenty of advancement since the days of creaky, pokey coils.

-Most of today’s mattresses (including all mattresses sold at Mattress Firm) have one dedicated side that's meant to be slept on.
+Most of today’s mattress manufacturers (including all mattresses sold at Mattress Firm) are one-sided mattresses, meaning have one dedicated side that's meant to be slept on.
+This applies to all traditional innerspring mattresses as well as other mattress types.
 That side is constructed with several layers of support.
 These layers are designed to form a supportive core with at least one comfort layer above this.
 Flipping a modern mattress would then result in your sleeping on a base, not the layer designed to optimize sleep for your needs and sleep position.

-Take, for example, one of our best-selling luxury mattresses, the Beautyrest PressureSmart Lux Pillow Top Mattress (pictured above).
+Take, for example, one of our best-selling luxury mattresses, the Beautyrest PressureSmart Lux Pillow Top Mattress.
 The sophisticated design has five layers of support, four of those being foam that sit above pocketed coils.
 Flip that over and now the coils are the top layer with four layers of foam sitting closest to the mattress foundation.

 “Most modern mattresses start off softer on top and get firmer as you go down,” Campbell says.
 “Those top layers absorb that energy so less and less energy actually makes its way to the coil or dense foam.
 The fact that we don’t flip them anymore actually opens the door to having mattresses that are built to be so much more comfortable and so much more supportive but also last longer.”

-Campbell mentions that anyone concerned that not flipping a mattress means it’ll wear unevenly can rest soundly.
+Campbell mentions that anyone concerned that not flipping a mattress means it’ll increase wear and tear can rest soundly.
 Simply sleeping on it puts pressure on both the surface of the mattress and the bottom.

-He does point out that while flipping your mattress isn’t the best, it’s likely you can flip a mattress topper.
+He does point out that while flipping your mattress isn’t the best, it’s likely you can flip a mattress topper or mattress protector.
 So long as the foam is one layer thick, you’ll get the same sleeping experience on both sides.

 How and Why You Should Rotate Your Mattress